Provoked By Trump, The Religious Left Is Finding Its Voice

 "We must shock this nation with the power of love.
 We must shock this nation with power of mercy.
 We must shock this nation and fight for justice for all!"
 Barber said, in the most rousing speech of the convention.

-Barber has since launched a new Poor Peoples' Campaign and is now a key partner in Butler's Faith in Public Life coalition.
+Barber has since launched a new Poor People's Campaign and is now a key partner in Butler's Faith in Public Life coalition.
 The two often show up at rallies and demonstrations together, walking arm in arm, both wearing their clerical collars.